 We are sorry for your loss.

 Help others honor Geneva's memory.

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-9 Trees, Flowers, or Condolences have been shared with support of Emerson's family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Geneva's family - View on Tribute Wall

 Geneva Belle Higgins was born on September 6, 1919.
 She was one of six children born to Richard and Hattie Higgins in Lexington, Kentucky.
 She lived a very blessed life.
 At about age 10 she carved a small sculpture of a lady from a cabbage stalk with a large butcher knife.
 When her mother and the farm owner (where they lived) saw the sculpture, they decided to give her better tools and watch her work.
 She continued to enhance her artistic skills with God-sent mentors.
 She graduated valedictorian from her high school and was awarded a scholarship from the state of Kentucky to attend Spelman College in Atlanta, GA.
 Geneva Higgins graduated from Spelman College in 1944 where she majored in fine arts.
 During her time there she studied under Nancy Elizabeth Prophet who was the first African American graduate of the Rhode Island School of Design.
 One of the highlights of her time at Spelman was being invited to tea with Ms. Prophet and W.E.B.
 DuBois.
 Geneva began teaching at Alabama State after graduating from Spelman College and continued teaching until she retired in Cincinnati, OH.